A formalization of convex polyhedra based on the simplex method: Phase II of the Simplex Method, and Farkas' Lemma

-\section{Phase II of the Simplex Method, and Farkas Lemma}
+\section{Phase II of the Simplex Method, and Farkas' Lemma}

-\subsubsection{Phase II.}
+\subsection{Phase II}

-In this section, we present our formalization of \emph{Phase II} of the simplex method.
-We do it before the one of Phase I because as we will explain in Sect.~\ref{sec:Phase1}, Phase II is used in Phase I. Phase II of the simplex method determines the optimal value of the linear program~\ref{eq:lp}, supposing that an initial feasible basis \C$bas0:feasible_basis$ is known. \emph{De facto}, this makes the underlying assumption that the linear program is feasible.
+In this section, we present our implementation of \emph{Phase II} of the simplex method.
+We do it before the one of Phase I because, as we will explain in Sect.~\ref{sec:Phase1}, Phase~II is used in Phase I. Phase II of the simplex method determines the optimal value of~\ref{eq:lp}, supposing that an initial feasible basis \C$bas0:feasible_basis$ is known. \emph{De facto}, this makes the underlying assumption that this linear program is feasible.

-Our implementation of Phase II, which is developed in \C$Section |*Phase2*|$ of \C$simplex.v$, consists in iterating the function \C$lex_rule_lex_bas$ until finding an optimal basis (\ie~identifying that the associated reduced cost vector is nonnegative), or determining that the linear program is unbounded (\ie~identifying that the direction vector is feasible).
-Termination is expected to be guaranteed by $\C$Lemma lex_rule_dec , where $\lambda \geq 0$ is sufficiently large.
+Our formalization of Phase II, which is developed in \C$Section |*Phase2*|$ of \C$simplex.v$, consists in iterating the function \C$lex_rule_lex_bas$ until determining that~\ref{eq:lp} is unbounded (\ie, identifying that the direction vector is feasible), or finding an optimal basis (\ie, identifying that the associated reduced cost vector is nonnegative).
+Termination is expected to be guaranteed by the fact that no basis can appear twice (as a consequence of \C$Lemma lex_rule_dec$ above) and that the number of bases is finite.

+One might be tempted to start the iteration of \C$lex_rule_lex_bas$ from \C$bas0$.
+However, albeit feasible, there is no reason for \C$bas0$ to be lex-feasible.
+Fortunately, it can be shown that, up to reordering the defining inequalities of $\Pcal(A,b)$, we can make \C$bas0$ lex-feasible.
+More precisely, it can be proved that if $\{m-n+1, \ldots ,m\}$ is a feasible basis, then it is also lex-feasible.
+Thus, it is enough to reorder the inequalities in such a way that the ones corresponding to indices in \C$bas0$ become the last inequalities of the system.

+Instead of applying permutations on the rows of $A$ and $b$, we choose to apply the inverse permutation on the symbolic perturbation components of \C$b_pert$, and leave the initial problem~\ref{eq:lp} unchanged.
+As a consequence, we modify the previous definition of \C$b_pert$ as follows: